potato-tammam/RE-SELLERS/README.md

 ### In the Lib folder :

 -the Core folder contains the main colors and text styles uesd in this project .
--the Models folder contains the class models for each main obk=ject of this project .
+-the Models folder contains the class models for each main object of this project .
 -the Providers folder contains the provider used to get information from the Backend created by my associates shown on this repo :

 -the Screen folder contains the main screens in this app with full state management .